Advising tips, tools and FAQ

 What is the difference between an Internship and a Professional Program?

 Internships are essentially jobs taken at organizations outside of the Cronkite School, and are approved by (and often secured through) the Cronkite School’s Career Services office.
 Professional Programs are classes taken in one of the Cronkite School’s newsrooms or labs and are secured by submitting an application to the Cronkite School (usually before registering for classes for the semester you want to take the Professional Program).
 Students are required to take one 3-credit Internship as part of their degree, although they are encouraged to take on additional internships for their own benefit.
 Students may take up to 9 credits of Professional Program coursework and apply that to the degree.
-For more information on the difference between internships and professional programs please talk with your academic adviser and/or the career services office.
+For more information on the difference between internships and professional programs please talk with your academic advisor and/or the career services office.

 How do I apply for graduation?